 The following courses typically do not count toward the ISP minor:

 - ACABS 277 / AAPTIS 277 / HJCS 277 / JUDAIC 277 / RELIGION 277

-Paul Love, a Graduate Student Instructor in Near Eastern Studies, will be advising students with an academic minor in Islamic Studies.
-Students will be required to formulate a coherent academic minor plan in consultation with the Islamic Studies advisor; the plan formulated will reflect an interdisciplinary and cross-regional approach to the subject of Islam.
-Appointments can be made with Paul Love by e-mailing email@example.com.
+Students will be required to formulate a coherent academic minor plan in consultation with an International Institute undergraduate advisor; the plan formulated will reflect an interdisciplinary and cross-regional approach to the subject of Islam.